futurepress/epub.js/documentation/md/API.md

 ### key

-Generates the Book Key using the identifer in the manifest or other string provided
+Generates the Book Key using the identifier in the manifest or other string provided

 **Parameters**